m-t-chang/catch-the-bus-sg/README.md

 ## Lessons learned

 -   Most interesting

     -   Reuse old code

         -   API calls and data cleaning
         -   Filtering autocomplete options based on the other input

+        -   Thoughts on JS vs React
             -   Slower at first, but able to make more complicated
+            -   vanilla JS gets very complicated with increasing App complexity

     -   Material UI.
 It saved me time with built in stuff:
         -   Autocomplete (built in validation.
 Just provide options.
 More powerful than HTML autocomplete)
         -   Cool animations in buttons